 Have you earned the equivalent of at least a four-year U.S. bachelor's degree?
 (See the Prior Degree Requirements section below.)

-If you have taken these tests, do your scores meet the minimum requirements?
+If you are using the TOEFL, IELTS or Duolingo to demonstrate English language proficiency, do your scores meet the minimum requirements?

 If the graduate program to which you are applying does not offer any funding, do you have other sources that allow you to meet the tuition obligations?

 International applicants must complete the Graduate School's online application for admission.
 Once the application has been completed and submitted (including payment of the $85 application fee), applicants must note the following:

 Send an electronic official TOEFL or IELTS score report.
 Score reports over two years old (from the test date) are no longer valid.
 For TOEFL, you can order official test scores from the Educational Testing Service.
 Please request that they send scores electronically using our institution code: #4854.

 If you are offered admission, the Graduate School will request further documentation and transcripts.

 Prior Degree Requirements